KaueMiziara/cpp-pong-with-conan-and-raylib/README.md

 # cpp-pong-with-conan-and-raylib
-A simple Pong clone written in C++ using the raylib library.
-Created in order to learn how to import C/C++ libraries using Conan and to get started with raylib.
+A simple Pong clone written in C++ using the raylib library. \n Created in order to learn how to import C/C++ libraries using Conan and to get started with raylib.